This Chili Mac is delicious family friendly comfort food in a half hour! Quick and easy homemade chili with macaroni a creamy cheese sauce.

 - Brown ground beef with the onions and bell peppers until no longer pink.
 Drain grease and add to slow cooker.

-- Add all ingredients, except cheddar cheese, uncooked macaroni, and 4 cups broth to the slow cooker and stir.
+- Add all ingredients, except cheddar cheese, to the slow cooker including the uncooked macaroni and 4 cups broth and stir.

 - Cover slow cooker with lid and cook on high for 2-3 hours, or low 6-8 hours, until pasta is tender.